 Isolated from the mainland Ba Ria Vung Tau Province, the Con Dao Islands are one of the star attractions in Vietnam.
-Long before Con Dao Island is considered as the Devil’s Island of Indochina.
+Long before Con Dao Island was considered as the Devil’s Island of Indochina.
 Yes, it is the preserve of political prisoners and undesirables.
 However, thanks to the wonderful natural beauties, this island is now turning head for tourism especially.

 How Con Dao Prison is unique?

 Travel to Con Dao, the most impressive and cannot talk to is the prison systems, which anyone talk to it have deeply impression.

 The Con Dao prison which was built by French settlers in 1896 to lock up those considered particularly dangerous to the colonial government.
 And it became “hell on earth” which is completely different from the peaceful landscape as you can see in Con Dao today.
 The prison has historically been the home of many patriots undergoing the cruel and inhumane torture of the Americans and French settlers.

 That is why once visiting Con Dao Island, paying a visit to historical Con Dao prison is the must-see destination here.
 It will show you the stamina and unyielding strength of the Vietnamese and the most horrible excesses of the war era.

 The prison complex has several locations such as: Phu Son Prison, Phu Hai Prison, Phu Hung Kamp, Separated Cow Shed, Phu Tho Kamp, Phu An Kamp, Phu Binh Kamp, American Tiger Cages, French Tiger Cages, Phu Tuong Kamp, Phu Phong and the unfinished prison No. 9.